EXPERT ADVICE

 An overflowing septic tank can be unpleasant and costly to deal with.
 It could also land you in murky waters with your local authorities or the Environment Agency.

-Fortunately, the signs that your septic tank needs emptying are simple to spot – if you know what you’re looking for.
+Fortunately, the signs that your septic tank needs emptying are simple to spot.

 How do you know when your septic tank needs pumping?